-The Pollution Reporter Mobile App is focused on Ontario's Chemical valley, where some 40% of Canada's petrochemicals are processed.
-Download the latest version in the Apple Store or Google Play.
-The App focuses on the Imperial Oil Refinery of Sarnia, one of the oldest operating refineries in the world, which is on the traditional Anishinaabek territory, and particularly the land of Aamjiwnaang First Nation.
+The Pollution Reporter Mobile App Version 2.0 is focused on Ontario's Chemical Valley, where some 40% of Canada's petrochemicals are processed, and that is on traditional Anishinaabek territory, and particularly the land of Aamjiwnaang First Nation.

 This app has TWO uses.

-Use Pollution Reporter to report a pollution event, spill, or leak to the Ontario Ministry of Environment, making it easier for community members to report problems to the Spill Action Centre.
-The app assists in making the report, which is then sent through the users own email, and allows users to share or keep a record of their reports.
+TWO: Use Pollution Reporter to report a pollution event, spill, or leak to the Ontario Ministry of Environment, making it easier for community members to report problems to the Spill Action Centre.
+The app assists in making the report, which is then sent through the users own email, and allows users to share on social media or keep a record of their reports.

-The information provided is not a medical diagnosis, but it does summarize in an accessible way the peer-reviewed medical research about associations between pollutants and health effects.
+The health information provided in the app is not a medical diagnosis, but it does summarize in an accessible way the peer-reviewed medical research about associations between pollutants and health effects.

 In respect of Indigenous Data Sovereignty, Pollution Reporter does not collect data about its users, and users are in full control of their reports to the Ministry of Environment.